 Therapies and supports for social communication disorder

-There are currently no therapies or interventions specifically for social communication disorder.
+There are currently no therapies or supports specifically for social communication disorder.
 Also, there’s little evidence about how successful existing therapies are for social communication disorder.

-But children with social communication disorder and children with autism spectrum disorder (ASD) have many of the same difficulties.
-This means that children with social communication disorder can use the same types of interventions as children with ASD.
+But children with social communication disorder and autistic children have many of the same difficulties.
+This means that children with social communication disorder can use the same types of therapies and supports as autistic children.